Team-Silver-Sphere/SquadJS/README.md

 </div>

 ## **About**
-SquadJS is an open source framework, designed for Squad servers, that aims to make communicating with Squad servers simple.
-Unlike other tools, that only collect data through limited means, SquadJS employs a more advanced data collection techniques allowing it to expose a greater variety of data points, such as kill logs.
-Shipped with SquadJS are a number of different plugins, built by our community, that do a range of different tasks, such as map voting and player statistics.
-However, SquadJS is designed to be easy to build upon allowing you to easily create plugins for tasks you want automated.
+SquadJS is a scripting framework, designed for Squad servers, that aims to handle all communication and data collection to and from the servers.
+Using SquadJS as the base to any of your scripting projects allows you to easily write complex plugins without having to worry about the hassle of RCON or log parsing.
+However, for your convenience SquadJS comes shipped with multiple plugins already built for you allowing you to experience the power of SquadJS right away.

 <br>

 ## **Using SquadJS**